WHAT DOES A WAIT LIST DECISION MEAN?

 HOW MANY APPLICANTS ARE OFFERED ADMISSION FROM THE WAIT LIST?

 The number of students admitted from the wait list varies greatly from year to year.
-Over the last three years, approximately one in four students on the wait list have been offered admission.
+Over the last three years, approximately one in five students on the wait list have been offered admission.

 CAN I CHANGE MY MAJOR ON THE WAIT LIST?
 WILL IT HELP MY CHANCES?